 Regent Kathleen Cashin, a former superintendent in New York City, cited research questioning the validity of using student test scores to assess teacher performance.
-"It's not reliable," she said.
+"It's not reliable," Cashin explained.
 "A teacher is not a direct connect with the child's score.
-Research shows that a teacher is about 14 to 20 percent impact on a student.
-The other impacts on the students are the home, the guidance counselors in the school, experiences the child has had, museums the child has visited..."
+Research shows that a teacher has about 14 to 20 percent impact on a student.
+The other impacts on the students are the home, the guidance counselors in the school, experiences the child has had, museums the child has visited …"

-The five were responding to questions by lawmakers on the Assembly Education and Higher Education committees, who are interviewing more than 50 applicants this week for seven open seats on the 17-member board
+The five were responding to questions by lawmakers on the Assembly Education and Higher Education committees who interviewed nearly 50 applicants for seven open seats on the 17-member board.

-Aside from considering the five incumbents seeking re-election, the Legislature will be filling two open seats held by Harry Phillips, who represented the lower Hudson Valley and Geraldine Chapey, of Queens, who stepped down last year
+Aside from considering the five incumbents seeking re-election, the Legislature will fill two open seats — one held by Harry Phillips, who represented the lower Hudson Valley, and Geraldine Chapey, of Queens, who stepped down last year.

 The Regents board members are elected to five-year terms by a joint session of the Legislature in March.
 Since Assembly Democrats have the numbers to decide the outcome, they generally control the process.